Train passengers hit by fresh strike disruption

 Evening services on some lines are being affected on the days before each strike.

-Aslef also starts an overtime ban at 15 train operating companies on Thursday that could cause disruption, especially in and out of London.
+Aslef also starts an overtime ban on Thursday that could cause disruption, especially in and out of London.

+Sylvia Lewandowska, 46, an NHS orbital prosthetist at Royal Berkshire Hospital in Reading, said her journey to commute from London Paddington was delayed by an hour, forcing her to reschedule four appointments.

+She said: “I have to wait an hour for my train so all my patients will have to wait.

 Fans wishing to travel to the game by train from Manchester are being advised not to attempt to do so on the day.